-- (1) Western Power Distribution's policy regarding the charging methodology for the reinforcement of the distribution system is detailed within Standard Technique: NC1P. - (2) Fixed price costings can be utilised for simplistic reinforcement works (cut out changes etc.), the fixed costs can be found via Standard Technique: CS4E. - (3) Where the meter or meter tails of an installation are deemed to be thermally overloaded, the customer's supplier shall be informed.
-The EV installation will remain disconnected until the supplier has confirmed that reinforcement works have been completed.
+- (1) Western Power Distribution's policy regarding the charging methodology for the reinforcement of the distribution system is detailed within Standard Technique: NC1P. - (2) Where the meter or meter tails of an installation are deemed to be thermally overloaded, the customer's supplier shall be informed.
+The EV installation will remain disconnected until the supplier has confirmed that reinforcement works have been completed. - (3) See figure 2 for guidance.

-13.0 ARRANGEMENTS FOR FUEL FILLING STATIONS (1) (Electric vehicle charge points only)
+14.0 ARRANGEMENTS FOR FUEL FILLING STATIONS (1) (Electric vehicle charge points only)

-- 13.1 WPD will not provide an earth terminal for a supply direct to a fuel filling station (2) or to a secondary (3) supply to an electric vehicle charge point (4).
-The installer shall confirm that the existing fuel filling station connection does not utilise an earth connection from WPD (PME or SNE). - Where a legacy earth connection has been provided (PME or SNE), the WPD earth terminal shall be removed at WPD's cost prior to the energisation of the second supply or energisation of the electric vehicle charge point.
-Any changes to the customer's earthing system shall be completed by the customer at their expense. - 13.2 The supplying cable shall not be routed through any noted hazardous areas (5) (fuel pumps, fuel storage, fuel filling, fuel vents / manholes). - 13.3 A prominent warning label (6) shall be mounted on the supply cubicle of the EV charge point and cutout position of the fuel filling station to indicate that multiple supplies exist at the premises and the location of the alternate supply.
+14.1 WPD will not normally provide an earth terminal for a supply direct to a fuel filling station (2) or to a secondary (3) supply to an electric vehicle charge point (4).
+The installer shall confirm that the existing fuel filling station connection does not utilise an earth connection from WPD (PME or SNE connection derived from a PME main).

+WPD may provide a SNE earth terminal for a fuel filling station (that includes EV charging) subject to the supply being derived from a dedicated substation and circuit where it can be guaranteed that the neutral and earth conductors are continuously separate (except at the transformer).

+Where a legacy earth connection has been provided (PME or SNE derived from a PME main), the WPD earth terminal shall be removed at WPD's cost prior to the energisation of the second supply or energisation of the electric vehicle charge point.
+Any changes to the customer's earthing system shall be completed by the customer at their expense.

+- 14.2 The supplying cable shall not be routed through any noted temporary or permanent hazardous areas (5) (fuel pumps, fuel storage, fuel filling, fuel vents / manholes or tanker unloading areas). - 14.3 A prominent warning label (6) shall be mounted on the supply cubicle of the EV charge point and cutout position of the fuel filling station to indicate that multiple supplies exist at the premises and the location of the alternate supply. - 14.4 When a substation is established within 20m of a fuel filling station(2) (including the associated HV earthing system), a study using appropriate software shall be undertaken to ensure that the Earth Potential Rise (EPR) impressed onto the fuel filling station and associated earthing system is maintained to a value < 250V.
+The EPR must also not exceed any touch / step limit as detailed within TS 41-24 for substations with single point earthing systems (SNE circuits). - 14.5 The substation and associated earthing system shall be sited outside of any temporary or permanent hazardous area (5). - 14.6 When a substation is established, adequate space shall be provided to enable the construction, maintenance and inspection of the site.
+Unhindered access must be available on a 24/7 basis (including times when a tanker is onsite and off-loading) and a single parking bay /area shall be available for WPD vehicles within close proximity.